 - Worthwhile skills – Computers are an integral part of our lives, and that’s not going to change.
 As such, computer support and repair has become big business.
 According to the U.S. Bureau of Labor Statistics, the median pay for computer support specialists is 54 760 $ a year and the field is expected to grow significantly faster than the job market as a whole.
 The skills you learn from building your own PC can be the foundation of a lucrative career.

 Advantages of Buying

-Although building your own gaming PC certainly has its advantages, there are many cases where buying a prebuilt machine is preferable.
+Although building your own ORDINATEUR de jeux certainly has its advantages, there are many cases where buying a prebuilt machine is preferable.
 Those include: